Funeral cremations is the preferred choice for almost 70% of funerals today for a variety of reasons.

 Wilford Hill Crematorium

 Wilford Hill has two chapels – the Main Chapel and the West Chapel.
 The Main Chapel can seat up to 80 people and the West Chapel can seat around 60 people.
+This crematorium offers the facility to show a photo presentation on screens at the front of both chapels, and also the option to record or webcast the cremation service.

 Markeaton has two chapels – the Main Chapel and the Round Chapel.
 The Main Chapel can seat up to 80 people and the Round Chapel can seat a maximum of around 35 people, with minimal standing room.
+This crematorium offers the facility to show a photo presentation on screens at the front of the chapel, and also the option to record the cremation service.

 For more information about the facilities of our different local crematoria please speak to your Funeral Arranger.